KJanzon/Project-CNN/README.md

 - Pre-processed data
 - Built a sequential CNN model
 - Optimized the model
-- Prediction accuracy of: XX%
+- Prediction accuracy of: 80,99%

 ## Repository Folders and Files